rust-lang/rust/README.md

 used to build the custom libstd that Miri uses, and Miri failed to detect that.
 Try deleting `~/.cache/miri`.

+#### "no mir for `std::rt::lang_start_internal`"

+This means the sysroot you are using was not compiled with Miri in mind.
+This should never happen when you use `cargo miri` because that takes care of setting up the sysroot.
+If you are using `miri` (the Miri driver) directly, see [below][testing-miri] for how to set up the sysroot.

 ## Development and Debugging

 If you want to hack on miri yourself, great!
 Here are some resources you might